Time-Consistent Asset Allocation for Risk Measures in a L\'evy Market

-Consequently, to the best of our knowledge, results on time-consistent optimization in continuous time have not been obtained in the context of general and possibly quantile-based risk measures like VaR.
-Using stability results for $\alpha$-stable L\'evy procesess we tackle the optimization problem by showing that the optimal solution necessarily is deterministic, and can be computed recursively in discrete time.
-From there an extension to continuous-time can be shown proving convergence results.
-We emphasize that even for VaR, arguably the most important risk measure used in the industry, apart from Forsyth \cite{Forsyth} and Cui et al. \cite{cui2019time} who do a numerical analysis in discrete time, the time-consistent asset allocation problem has not been studied much.
+Consequently, to the best of our knowledge, results on time-consistent optimization in continuous time have not been obtained in the context of general and possibly quantile-based risk measures.
+Using stability results for $\alpha$-stable L\'evy processes, we tackle the optimization problem by showing that the optimal solution necessarily is deterministic and can be computed recursively in discrete time.
+From there, an extension to continuous-time can be shown using the structure of $\alpha$-stable processes.
+Using time-consistency (leading to the boundedness of the optimal strategies), Alaoglu's theorem, convex structures, Slutky's theorem, and Fatou's generalized lemma, we show that the discrete-time solutions weakly converge to a solution which dominates the discrete-time solutions in mean-risk (given by \eqref{J def intro}).
+Under specific assumptions, we show that this limit is also a Nash subgame equilibrium using Arzel{\`a}-Ascoli's theorem, with uniform convergence of the control functions.
+For mean-variance, convergence results have been shown by Czichowsky \cite{czichowsky2013time}.
+We emphasize that even for VaR, arguably the most important risk measure used in industry, apart from Forsyth \cite{Forsyth} and Cui et al. \cite{cui2019time}, who do a numerical analysis in discrete time, the time-consistent asset allocation problem has not been studied much.